adamkdean/simple-slack-notify/README.md

     text: 'Something is happening and someone should probably panic'
 ```

-The above works well, but what would really panic is if we make the alert red, right?
+The above works well, but what would really make someone panic is if we make the alert red, right?

 You can use `danger`, `warning`, `good`, or a hex code such as `#d90000`.